queer/singyeong/NOTES.md

 (necessarily) overload the single node with trying to recv. *and* send all dispatch packets at the same time, handle all dispatch queries, etc.

-신경 currently does message queueing with Redis, but thttps://is.cute.gg/HoFNVK.pngy change at some point in the future.
+신경 currently does message queueing with Redis, but this may change at some point in the future.

 ## 신경 metadata store

 신경 stores metadata in Redis.
-By storing metadata in https://is.cute.gg/HoFNVK.pngyou're able to take advantage of target queries for message routing. https://is.cute.gg/HoFNVK.png
+By storing metadata in 신경 you're able to take advantage of target queries for message routing.

 When connecting to the 신경 websocket gateway, the identify payload that your client sends should include a `application_name` field; this field is a requirement as it's the main key used for the majority of routing queries.

+### Important things to consider

+There is a fairly specific case in which a client may remain in the metadata store despite not being connected.
+Specifically, if:
+- the client connects to the server
+- the server stops
+- the client stops
+- the server restarts
+in that exact order, then the client will not be immediately cleared from the store.
+However, this can be detected (to an extent...) by the server and resolved. 신경 uses a lazy-detection strategy for this; specifically, every query for an application id will attempt to prune clients that have not sent heartbeats often enough, both from the store as well as from active connections.